Kian-Wee/Matlab-Scripts/README.md

 ## Notes on installing custom msgs(PX4_msgs)
+Ensure that the submodule are initalised after cloning with git submodule init ; git submodule update after cloning (or use github desktop)

 make sure you ros2genmsg() file path refers to root folder ("custom/") that contains px4_msgs ie not inside px4_msgs("custom/px4_msgs") itself.

 there is alot of weird errors trying to generate ros2 msgs, need 2 download visual studio to set up the c++ compiler